ColeStrickler/colestrickler.github.io/pages/projects/projects_index.md

 *   Pretty much a Minecraft clone in OpenGL

 #### [MemGuard Port](/pages/projects/memguard-port.html).
-*   Port of MemGuard to FireSim environment
+*   Port of MemGuard to RISC-V & FireSim environment
 *   Modification of RocketChip L2 Cache with performance counters and interrupts
 *   MemGuard driver modification to support PLIC routing